Skip to main content

 • Different food preferences among cultural groups can be a factor in whether a patient is receiving adequate nutrition while in a hospital or other healthcare setting.

-A patient’s religion and spirituality is often an important consideration in regard to medical decisions and culturally competent care.
+A patient’s religion/spirituality is often an important consideration in regard to medical decisions and culturally competent care.
 Therefore, healthcare providers should be aware of and respectful of a patient’s religious beliefs as they relate to issues such as diet, medicines that may include animal products, modesty, the preferred gender of their health providers, prayer times that may interfere with treatment regimens, and more.

 Similarly, many patients may turn to their religious faith in order to reduce their anxieties, respond to healthcare challenges, and make difficult healthcare decisions, including end-of-life care and preparations.
 Health professionals should therefore provide an opportunity for patients to discuss their religious and spiritual beliefs and tailor their evaluation and treatment to meet patients’ specific needs.

-Culturally competent care for children requires an awareness of cultural differences that may have an impact on growth/development as well as other healthcare-related concerns.
+Culturally competent care of children requires an awareness of cultural differences that may have an impact on growth/development as well as other healthcare-related concerns.
 For instance:

 • Common diets and feeding practices differ among groups and may contribute to nutritional or weight status in children.